 3. Bring a bathing suit, plastic wrap, and duct tape.
 That way you can duct tape plastic wrap around your wristband and spend your two days swimming at a hotel you didn’t stay at.
 Like the Hilton.
 That’s free.

 Let’s skip ahead to Saturday morning…

 We arrived at the Bridgestone Arena again at 5am.
 This time both sets of people from Thursday and Friday’s registration were there in fenced in sections.
 I took this time to meet and photograph myself with as many future American Idols as I could.
 Everyone I met was wonderful and excited to take a picture with me.
-See more pictures in my album on Facebook.

 This is the beautiful Katie Pursley from Georgia who I met and later watched sing Pants on the Ground for a cameraman.